What is Bullying?

 - Extorting money or other possessions

 Bullying can happen face-to-face or online (cyber-bullying) and can be physically and/or emotionally hurtful for children.
-Children who are bullied experience difficulties standing up for themselves, and can often result anxiety disorders in children feeling isolated, nervous, experiencing problems at school, or in some cases end up bullying other children.
+Children who are bullied experience difficulties standing up for themselves, and can often result in anxiety, children feeling isolated, difficulties at school, or in some cases end up bullying other children.

 Signs of Bullying

 Some children may not tell you that they are being bullied.
 If you are worried that your child is being bullied, here are some signs to look out for:

 - Physical signs of bullying e.g., bruises, scratches, torn clothes